adamjberg/adamjberg.github.io/personal/_posts/2020-09-25-breadth-first-search-a-walk-in-the-park-chapter-one.md

 Now introducing an app idea, which if you're paying attention, still relates to everything else going on here.
 Thought bank is really just a different term for journal.
 However, I like the slight difference in that it implies some form of banking.
 A journal is for your eyes only.
 A thought bank is somewhere you go to deposit, invest, and transfer thoughts.
 Despite what I just said above about not being able to follow stories, I love conversations.
 Unfortunately, to have fluent long lasting conversation the topics almost need to be identified ahead of time.
 The recent surge in podcasts has been interesting to watch.
 These are conversations of 20 minutes to up to 3 hours.
 I don't know about you, but if you recorded me in a conversation for 3 hours, there would only be about 10 minutes of me actually talking.
 The thought bank is where you put those thoughts to save for a rainy day when you have a conversation.

 It is now 11:15 PM and it's time to bring the first part of this journey to a close.
 I knew this was going to be too long for one post, but I wasn't sure where the natural break was going to be.
 According to [this ](https://buffer.com/library/the-ideal-length-of-everything-online-according-to-science/#:~:text=The%20ideal%20length%20of%20a%20blog%20post%20is%207%20minutes%2C%201%2C600%20words&text=How%20long%20do%20readers%20stick,post%20is%20seven%20minutes%20long.) the ideal post length is 7 minutes or 1600 words.
 However, the [ideal chapter length for a book](https://wordcounter.net/blog/2017/02/15/102944_how-many-words-chapter.html#:~:text=Most%20agree%20that%20under%201%2C000,decide%20on%20are%20merely%20guidelines.) is somewhere between 3000-5000 words.
-We're now at ~3500 words and my re-read took about 7 minutes, so I'll call this chapter 1.
+We're now at ~3500 words and my re-read took about 7 minutes, so I'll call this a wrap.

 Interestingly, this ends up being a natural place to stop for other reasons.
 At this point in my walk, I decided to leave the dog park and start heading home.
 In the current present, it is 11:15 PM and I am ready to call it a night.

-Stay tuned for the next chapter.
+## Closing Thoughts

+If you're feeling a bit confused and frustrated right now, then I have successfully put you inside my brain for a brief moment.
+This was an experiment for myself and I'm glad you tagged along.